Ghana to lose cocoa growing prowess in the near future – Farmer predicts

 “I have 9 kids and none of them are getting involved in farming.
 They have seen the work I do and noticed my hard work doesn’t match up to the benefits I enjoy.
 They are all pursuing academics and other businesses and not cocoa farming.”

-With his kids pursuing other careers, Nana Boakye fears his kids will sell his 42 acre cocoa farm upon his demise if cocoa farmers do not benefit from their labour.
-“None of my kids want to venture into cocoa farming and on the very day I die, my kids will sell my land and that is the case with other cocoa farmers as well.”
+With his kids pursuing other careers, Nana Boakye fears his kids will sell his 42-acre cocoa farm upon his demise if cocoa farmers do not benefit from their labour.
+“None of my kids wants to venture into cocoa farming and on the very day I die, my kids will sell my land and that is the case with other cocoa farmers as well.”

 He made this prediction in an interview with Happy98.9FM’s Don Kwabena Prah on the Epa Hoa Daben political talk show.